About Havenhaus

 Meet The Founder

-Havenhaus isn’t a traditional service provider.
-It’s a quiet space for sharing research, reflections, and structured tools—offered openly in case they’re useful to others.
-Everything here is shaped through lived experience, ethical inquiry, and a desire to contribute something meaningful—not to scale, but to support.
+Havenhaus Foundation is a space for sharing research, reflections, and structured tools.
+Everything here is shaped through lived experience, ethical inquiry, and a desire to contribute something meaningful.

 1